 Other online payment processors, like Stripe, are simply not available in Georgia yet.
-More info below.
+More info on this below.

 Which Physical Georgian Bank Should I Use?

-If you want to open a personal or corporate account locally, there are a few common options.
-Bank of Georgia and TBC are two of the largest commercial banks by far, as well as being the most popular with foreigners.
+If you want to open a personal or corporate account locally, there are quite a few options.
+Bank of Georgia and TBC are two of the largest commercial banks in the country, as well as the most popular choices with foreigners.

-In most circumstances, it makes sense to open your personal bank account and business bank account with the same bank so your accounts are linked.
+In most circumstances, it makes sense to open your personal bank account and business bank account with the same bank, so that your accounts are linked.

 Bank of Georgia (& Solo Bank)

-Bank of Georgia (or BoG) has a significant presence nationwide with service centers where you can get your banking done in person, as well as a modern and easy to use online banking portal and app.
+Bank of Georgia (or BoG) has a significant presence nationwide, featuring both physical locations where you can get your banking done in-person, as well as a modern and easy to use online banking portal and app.

 Solo Bank is the premium arm of Bank of Georgia, for personal banking only.
-The reasonable annual fee comes with a host of benefits, including a personal banker who can assist you with many banking activities remotely, rather than having to visit a branch.
+Their reasonable annual fee comes with a host of benefits, including a personal banker who can assist you with many banking activities remotely, so that you don’t even need to visit a branch.

 TBC offers most of the same services that Bank of Georgia does.
 Anecdotally, they are slightly more hasty in blocking large payments from abroad.
 Every foreigner will have a different story though, and we have no concrete reason to recommend BoG over TBC.

-Beyond the main two, check out VTB, ProCredit and Liberty Bank.
-Be prepared for the typical question that the smaller banks will ask… “Why did you choose our bank?”.
-You do not want the answer to be “The other banks rejected me”.
+Beyond these main two options, you might also check out VTB, ProCredit, and Liberty Bank.
+Be prepared for one typical question that the smaller banks will ask: “Why did you choose our bank?”
+You do not want your answer to be, “The other banks rejected me.”

 Online Payment Processors In Georgia

-At time of writing, the options for accepting payments online are severely limited.
-The large banks do offer some limited payment processing options, however persuading them to allow you to get approved is not easy.
-Even when approved, the consistency of the service for processing foreign card payments is too low to make it a tenable solution for any typical business transacting regularly.
+At the time of writing, the options for accepting payments online are severely limited.
+The large banks do offer some limited payment processing options; however, persuading them to approve you is not easy.
+Even when approved, the consistency of the service for processing foreign card payments is too low to make it a tenable solution for any regular business transacting.

-Workable solutions are on the horizon but at this time, transacting through a foreign company (set up solely as a payment processing company) with the ultimate beneficiary being your Georgian company, is a common solution.
+Workable solutions are on the horizon.
+For now, a common solution is transacting through a foreign company (set up solely as a payment processing company) with the ultimate beneficiary being set as your Georgian company.

-This option creates a host of other tax and business considerations, though, which are worth discussing with an expert before attempting.
-Book a free consultation with us if you’d like to discuss this along with your other tax and business questions.
+However, this option creates a host of other tax and business considerations, which are worth discussing with an expert before attempting.
+Book a free consultation with us if you’d like to discuss this, along with any other tax and business questions you might have.